vmbrasseur/10stepprogram/outline.md

         * What problems have audience had?
     * What will the audience learn?
         * Take-aways: specific & actionable
-    * What do you want them to do?  # XXX What does this mean?
+        * What do you want them to do?
     * Appropriate to timeslot
     * The three basic timeslots
         * 20 minutes